3ndrius/BookSaver/README.md

 User has the ability to view the book on Google or save the book in database to view it later.

 ## APP_GOAL
-The goal is to build with docker and use mern-stack to build app with react and node epress and mongoose on the server side.
+The goal is to build with docker and use mern-stack to create app with react, node, epress and mongoose on the server side.

 ## FEATURES
 - search books